-TREBLE: Adjusts high-pitched tones.
+TRE: Adjusts high-pitched tones.
 The display ranges from -5 to 5.

+FAD: Adjusts the sound balance between the front and rear speakers.
+The display ranges from F7 to R7.

-BALANCE: Adjusts the sound balance between the right and left speakers.
+BAL: Adjusts the sound balance between the right and left speakers.
 The display ranges from L7 to R7.

-FADER: Adjusts the sound balance between the front and rear speakers.
-The display ranges from F7 to R7.

-CD (Compact disc)
+DISC (Compact disc)

-Push "CD" to switch from radio or cassette operation to compact disc player operation.
-If the audio system is off, you can turn on the compact disc player by pushing "CD".
-In both cases, a disc must already be loaded in the player.
-When the audio is set into compact disc operation, the display shows the track or, track and disc number currently being played.
+Push the "DISC" button to play a compact disc

+When the audio system is set into compact disc operation, the display shows the track, or track and disc number currently being played.

-If the player or another unit equipped with the player malfunctions, your audio system will display one of the six following error messages.
+If the player malfunctions, your audio system will display following error messages.